The Story of Accidental Tomatoes

 At the end of the season I dug everything up with the intention of starting over the next spring.
 But life got in the way, spring turned into summer, summer turned into fall, fall turned into winter, and by the following spring I still had a bare patch of dirt staring at me every time I looked outside.

-And this year’s good intentions didn’t turn into anything more productive than last year’s.
+And the next year’s good intentions didn’t turn into anything more productive than the preceding one.

 But something funny happened.